 Synthetic System Benchmarks

 We are going to start with synthetic system application benchmarks on this page.
 Gaming performance will be shown later on.
-DDR4 RAM is common to each platform, and Windows 11 Pro is being used.
+Note that the graphs are arranged from fastest to slowest and contain all the CPUs on each graph for a large comparison.
+The Ryzen 7 7700X is highlighted in orange.

 PCMark Application Benchmark